spinnaker/spinnaker.github.io/guides/user/pipeline/managing-pipelines/index.md

 First, some background: Spinnaker represents pipelines as JSON behind the scenes.
-Any changes you make to your pipeline using the UI are converted to JSON when Spinnaker actually runs the pipeline.
+Any changes you make to your pipeline using the UI are converted to JSON when Spinnaker saves the pipeline.

 When you use the **Edit as JSON** feature, you are directly editing the payload.
 This can be useful for working around limitations of the UI.
 However, the JSON